kimjoar/writings/alpha/step-by-step-modules-templates.md

   view with no template, and with tagName set to `li`

-In [my last step by step article][stepbystep] I took a piece of regular jQuery-based JavaScript code and transformed it into idiomatic Backbone using Models, Collections, Views and Events.
-In this blog post I'll build on the code, and step by step create modules using Require.js and then show my currently preferred way of handling templates in Backbone.js apps.
+In [my last step by step article][stepbystep] I took a piece of regular jQuery-based JavaScript code and transformed it into Backbone using Models, Collections, Views and Events.
+In this blog post I'll build on the code, and step by step introduce Require.js modules.
+Then I will show my currently preferred way of handling templates in Backbone.js apps.
 We'll finish off with creating a production ready version of the code, minified into a single JavaScript file.